 Both the Google G Suite Shared (Team) Drives and the individual My Drive are built on the same Google cloud infrastructure.
 Both Shared Drive and My Drive allow businesses and individuals to have many benefits not afforded by keeping files on-premises or carrying data on removable storage.

 But what is the difference between using google team drives and sharing google drive files?
 What are the pros and cons of Google Drive, and what are Shared (Team) Drives?
-What aspects of the Shared Drive cater to businesses, and how does the individual My Drive compare with these features?
-Let’s clarify a distinction.
+What aspects of the Team Drive cater to businesses, and how does the individual My Drive compare with these features?
+Let’s clarify the distinction.

 The easiest and most intuitive difference between the Shared Drives and My Drive storage offering is that Shared Drives is an offering that is included in the Google G Suite Software-as-a-Service offering.
 My Drive, on the other hand, is your personal separated storage.